Soul Limbo: Overview

-The song features a marimba solo by Terry Manning and cowbell by Isaac Hayes.
+The title track features a marimba solo by Terry Manning and cowbell by Isaac Hayes.
 The song was later covered by the English punk band Snuff.
 It references the Trinidadian dance and game the limbo, which had a surge of popularity in the United States starting in the mid-1950s.
 The song makes use of a common chord progression that was featured in such 1950s and 1960s hits as "La Bamba", "Louie Louie", and "Wild Thing".

 The album also features the group's hit version of the title theme from the film Hang 'Em High.

 Chart performance

 The album peaked at No. 127 on the Billboard Top LPs, during a nine-week run on the chart.

 In popular culture

 The title track is perhaps best known in the United Kingdom as the theme tune for BBC Television's cricket coverage and also for BBC Radio’s Test Match Special.
 For the 1999 ICC Cricket World Cup in England, the Barmy Army group of English cricket supporters recorded "Come on England", set to the tune of the title track and released by Wildstar Records.
 The music video included appearances from Ian Botham, Ronnie Irani, Dickie Bird and Chris Tarrant.